 Sister Ship Row

 Come aboard to hear stories from all twenty-three of Hornet’s sister ships of the Essex-class.
 Only four of these ship remain today, and all serve the public as museums around the country, but these ships operated between WWII to the 1990s and were an essential part of America’s history during both times of war and peace.
 Learn about the ships and their crew along with a greater narrative of how Essex-class carriers operated.
-The Museum is currently renovating these series of rooms to include all of Hornet’s sisters, with completion of the row planned for early 2017.

 Air Group 11